masolimano/maneage/README-hacking.md

      (for example with columns separated by white-space characters) or in the more formal [Comma-separated
      values](https://en.wikipedia.org/wiki/Comma-separated_values) or CSV,
      format).
-In the former case, its best to set the suffixes to `.txt` (because most browsers/OSs will automatically know they are plain-text and open them without needing any other software.
+Generally, its best to set the suffixes to `.txt` (because most browsers/OSs will automatically know they are plain-text and open them without needing any other software).
 If you have other types of data (for example images, or very large tables with millions of rows/columns that can be inconvenient in plain-text), feel free to use custom binary formats, but later, in the description of your project on the server, add a note, explaining what software they should use to open them.

    * *Descriptive names*: In some papers there are many files and having cryptic names will only confuse your readers (actually, yourself in